peter-hanzo/pyspur/README.md

 2. **Create a .env file:**

     Create a `.env` file at the root of the project.
 You may use `.env.example` as a starting point.
+    ```sh
+    cp .env.example .env
+    ```

-   **If you plan to use third party model providers, please add their API keys in the .env file in this step**.
+    **Please go through the .env file and change configs wherver necessary** **If you plan to use third party model providers, please add their API keys in the .env file in this step**.

 3. **Start the docker services:**

+    ```sh
-    ```docker compose up --build -d```
+    docker compose -f ./docker-compose.prod.yml up --build -d
+    ```

-    This will start a local instance of PySpur that will store spurs and their runs in a local SQLite file.
+    This will start a local instance of PySpur that will store spurs in a local sqlite database (or your database if you provided it in .env file in step 2)
-   Note: For some environments you may want to try: ```sudo docker compose up --build -d```.

 4. **Access the portal:**